 TD TIP: The TD should realize that in the unique case of multiple players all finishing the tournament with perfect scores (winning the maximum number of games possible in a tournament), the standard tiebreaking systems would not have the same relevance as they would in outcomes where the players finished with less-than perfect scores, and could have otherwise done better.
 It is impossible to improve on a perfect score.
-Therefore, in the special case of more than one player finishing with a perfect score, the TD should make every effort possible to have a playoff among all players with perfect scores to determine the winner of the event.
+Therefore, in the special case of more than one player finishing with a perfect score, the TD should make every effort possible to have a playoff US Chess Federation's Official Rules of Chess, V 7th Edition, 1-1-24 among all players with perfect scores to determine the winner of the event.
 The playoff does not have to be rated, and the time control can be faster than the time control used for the tournament (but should allow at least five minutes per player).
 A special playoff to break perfect-score ties does not need to be announced in the tournament publicity, but should be announced to the players at the beginning of the tournament.